itbro/readen/README.md

 # Readen

 ## About
 Readen is an application to help people learning a foreign language.
+This release is for those who speak Russian and are learning English.
+It runs on your local server, so it can be used offline.
 If you like reading foreign texts the app may be useful for you.

 The app consists of 2 parts: the Dictionary and the Sources.